-The trends plot from the Voyant software (Fig. 10a11a) shows that there are five re-occurring words in the open-ended student feedback.
-(Table 3): circuit, activity, building, fun and class.
-This demonstrates that students recognized the experiential aspects of the circuit building activity that occurred in class, and that the activity was fun.
-Fig. 10b11b shows that most links in the student feedback are associated with the following words: building, activity, and circuit.
+The trends plot from the Voyant software (Fig. 11a) shows that there are five re-occurring words in the open-ended student feedback (Table 3): circuit, activity, building, fun and class.
+This demonstrates that students recognized the experiential aspects of the circuit building activity that occurred in class, and the activity was fun.
+Fig. 11b shows that most links in the student feedback are associated with the following words: building, activity, and circuit.
 Although the word "fun" is linked with "circuit" and "activity" the figure demonstrates that most feedback was focused on the circuit construction.
-The linkages between the rest of the words indicate that the kits allowed for the incorporation of a unique activity into the class that gave an opportunity for students to experience the building of a circuit, and experiment with the circuit for data collection.
-This interpretation is further supported by the associated mandala plot (Fig. 10e11c) that shows most students found the circuit activity to be "great" and "fun" although "experience" and "opportunity" are also a part of the responses.
-The word "learning" onlyor "learnt" shows up in the responses of twofour students (Student 1, 3, 5, 11) indicating that this was not explicitly identified by most students as a goal of the activity; however, the learning process and engagement of students is implicitly demonstrated by the responses.
+The linkages opportunity for students to experience the building of a circuit and experiment with the circuit for data collection.
+This interpretation is further supported by the associated mandala plot (Fig. 11c) that shows most students found the circuit activity to be "great" and "fun" although "experience" and "opportunity" are also a part of the responses.
+The word "learning" or "learnt" shows up in the responses of four students (Student 1, 3, 5, 11) indicating that this was not explicitly identified by most students as a goal of the activity; however, the learning process and engagement of students is implicitly demonstrated by the responses.